bisdn/bisdn.github.io/api_clients.md

 We use the `etcd` python module to write to our etcd cluster from the MechanismDriver.

 ### create_port_postcommit
 We use the `create_port_postcommit` to consume the information about the created ports.
-From the `NetworkContext`/`SubnetContext`/`PortContext` classes we extract the physical_port_id, vlan_id and virtual_port_mac_address and post it to our etcd cluster using the available API calls for adding ports, vlan IDs and mac addresses in the required format.
+From the `NetworkContext`/`SubnetContext`/`PortContext` classes we extract the physical_port_id, vlan_id and virtual_port_mac_address and post it to our etcd cluster using the available API calls for adding ports, vlan IDs and MAC addresses in the required format.

 This is then picked up by our `etcd_connector` on the other baseboxd host to re-configure baseboxd.

 ### delete_port_postcommit
 We use the `delete_port_postcommit` to consume the information about the deleted ports.
-From the `NetworkContext`/`SubnetContext`/`PortContext` classes we extract the physical_port_id, vlan_id and virtual_port_mac_address and post it to our etcd cluster using the available API calls for removing ports, vlan IDs and mac addresses in the outlined format.
+From the `NetworkContext`/`SubnetContext`/`PortContext` classes we extract the physical_port_id, vlan_id and virtual_port_mac_address and post it to our etcd cluster using the available API calls for removing ports, vlan IDs and MAC addresses in the outlined format.

 This is then also picked up by our `etcd_connector` on the other baseboxd host to re-configure baseboxd.